shead-custom-design/buildcat/docs/basic-setup.rst

 there are many details we've skipped in this section, such as starting the farm automatically when your machine boots.
 In the :ref:`next section
 <advanced-setup>` we'll make suggestions on how to handle startup, and cover
-how to setup a multi-machine farm, and the section on :ref:`integrations` will cover how to use a Buildcat render farm with specific DCC tools.
+how to setup a multi-machine farm, and the section on :ref:`integrations <integrations>` will cover how to use a Buildcat render farm with specific DCC tools.